Master of Science in Psychology, Behavior Analysis

 - Taken Introduction to Psychology, Introduction to Special Education, Introduction to Behavior Analysis, or a course in a similar discipline.

 - A 3.0 (4.0 scale) cumulative grade point average or higher on undergraduate work.

-- Submitted letters of recommendation from three individuals who can speak of the applicant’s undergraduate academic performance, potential for graduate study, maturity level, and character.
-At least one letter must be from a former professor or faculty research advisor.
+- Recommendations from three individuals who can speak of the applicant’s undergraduate academic performance, potential for graduate study, and maturity level and character.
+At least one letter must be from a faculty member.

 Provisional Admission Requirements

-For applicants who meet two out of three of the following criteria for regular admission (GRE-V, GRE-Q, GPA), provisional admission may be granted by the departmental graduate faculty based on their consideration of the materials submitted by the applicant and an interview if done.
+For applicants who meet two out of three of the following criteria for regular admission (GRE-V, GRE-Q, GPA), provisional admission may be granted by the departmental graduate faculty based on their consideration of the materials submitted by the applicant.

 Does not admit